fpoirotte/cryptal/docs/src/Usage.rst

 A few algorithms also require what's known as a "nonce", to make the output less predictable.

-Before computing any MAC, we suggest that you get some documentation first on whatever algorithm you are planning to use to know its requirements.
+Before computing any MAC, we suggest that you first read some documentation about whatever algorithm you plan on using and then learn about its specific requirements and limitations.

 Using stream filters
 --------------------